ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Best Practices
 {: #activity-best-practices}

- - Use of {{site.data.keyword.cloudaccesstraillong}} auditing in regulated environment or compliance auditing is a must, and
+ - Use of {{site.data.keyword.cloudaccesstraillong}} auditing in regulated environment or compliance auditing is a must,
- - Forwarding of {{site.data.keyword.cloudaccessfulltrail_notm}} logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM.
+ - Forwarding of {{site.data.keyword.cloudaccesstraillong_notm}} logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM, and
+ - Regular reviews of user and API activity logs to determine any possible anomalies.

 ### Solutioning Guidance
 {: #activity-guidance}